ponnar-aws/aws-developercertificate-udemy/README.md

 when you restore the RDS(auto or manual), new instance is created ie it has new url. encryption is supported. enryption is done by AWS key management.
+tips: For encryption, create copy of DB snapshot and enable encryption and create instance.

+Multi AZ - for disastar recovery not for performance. for performance, use read replica.
+eg: 1 instance in 1 location other in different location.
+Read replica -scaling from primary rds prod - onlyread- asyncronous replication-  For performance improvement. can have upto 5 read replica and usually most of queries are read query. automatically data duplicates in read replica instance. can have read replica that have multi AZ or in different region. has own DNS endpoint.

+Memcached - object cache